-Two 5G communication links are deployed for hot standby or transmitting data synchronously between UEs in distributed monitoring terminals and the network.
+Two 5G communication links are deployed for hot standby or transmitting data synchronously between UEs in distributed terminals and the network.

 5.3.3 Service Flows

-1.Data collection: The distributed terminals collect and report related status information to the distributed master station in real time.
+1.Data collection: The distributed terminal collects and reports related status information to the distribution master station or other distributed terminals in real time.

-2.Fault detection and location: The distributed master station collects, processes, and stores the fault signal of the entire feeder loop, and judges the fault whether an instantaneous or permanent fault.
+2.Fault detection and localization: The distributed terminal collects fault signal from itself and neighboring terminals.
+Then it executes data processing and fault location logic, and judges the fault whether an instantaneous or permanent fault.

 2a.
-When the distribution fault is an instantaneous fault, the feeder automatic processing process is not triggered.
+When the distribution fault is an instantaneous fault, the feeder automation process will not be triggered.